usmanmusa1920/siwes/README.md

 With this work, e-SIWES portal is now a tangible platform for efficient web based administration of SIWES tasks (activities) either the students are undergoing the program within or outside Nigeria.

 This is actually a very good development both for the country and for the students.
 The newly developed e-SIWES portal is a timely, adequate and host of other administrative based challenges that have bedeviled the SIWES program over the years.
-This will help to undertake a comparative evaluation of the existing manual approach to the electronic approach for SIWES activities using the e-SIWES portal.
+This will help to undertake a comparative evaluation of the existing manual approach to the electronic approach for SIWES activities using the e-SIWES portal. <a href="https://siwesportal.onrender.com">Reach SIWES Portal</a> or <a href="https://medium.com/@usmanmusa1920/development-of-e-siwes-portal-048e141c15ab">Read More</a>

 ![homepage](homepage.png)

--   Reach <a href="https://siwesportal.onrender.com">SIWES Portal</a>
--   View <a href="https://youtu.be/4xw--DTsGi4">SIWES Portal Showcase</a>